objcio/articles/2014-12-?-lldb-debugging.md

 The buttons are, in order from left to right: continue, step over, step into, step out.

 The first, continue, will unpause the program and allow it to continue execution normally (perhaps forever, or until it hits another breakpoint).
-In LLDB, you can execute this command as `process continue`, which is aliased to `continue` and thus, just `c`.
+In LLDB, you can execute this command as `process continue`, which is aliased to `continue`, and thus, just `c`.

 The second, step over, will execute a line of code as if it were a black box.
 If the line you are at is a function call, then it will **not** go inside the function, but instead execute the function and keep going.
 LLDB makes this available as `thread step-over`, `next`, or `n`.